fabacab/tumblr-crosspostr/readme.txt

 1. Click "Allow" to grant access to your blog from Tumblr Crosspostr.
 1. Start posting!!!

+See also the [Screenshots](https://wordpress.org/plugins/tumblr-crosspostr/screenshots/) section for a visual walk through of this process.

 === Installation notes and troubleshooting ==

 Tumblr Crosspostr makes use of the [PHP Extension and Application Repository (PEAR)](http://pear.php.net/) for some core functions.
 Most systems have the required PEAR packages installed already and, if so, Tumblr Crosspostr prefers to use those.
 However, I also ship Tumblr Crosspostr with the required PEAR packages inside the `lib/pear/php` directory of the plugin, as a fallback.